Introduction to Data driven marketing strategy –

 For marketers to get the relevant data, there should be a data management platform (DMP) at the backend that works tirelessly.
 The DMP’s are capable of fetching data from various places, identify the segments to target messages and give directions to media planners for them to position them in hoardings, banners, mass media and social media.

-The CRM and ERP will provide the structure and unstructured data from different places and define the audiences for future marketing initiatives.
-It could be from existing customers, enquiries made, or from websites in which case it could be anonymous people tracked on the basis of cookies or it could be data sourced from data vendors.
+The CRM and ERP will provide structured and unstructured data from different places and define the audiences for future marketing initiatives.
+It could be from existing customers, inquiries made, or from websites in which case it could be anonymous people tracked on the basis of cookies or it could be data sourced from data vendors.
 When the audience profile is thus created, it is the job of DMP in buying ads to target these groups.
 Thereafter, instructions are given to media planners with details about the targets, the message to be delivered and through what channels.

 Without a proper DMP, the marketer may not make much headway in digital marketing efforts, according to analysts.